qxc2/kataliachen/_pages/about.md

   - /about.html
 ---

-I am an PhD candidate in Ph.D. in Operations Management at The University of Texas at Dallas.
+I am an PhD candidate in Operations Management at The University of Texas at Dallas.
 I received my M.S. in Supply Chain Management at the same university.

 Broadly, I am interested in Social Impact, Sustainability, and the Environment; Application in Nonprofit Organizations; Behavioral Operations Management.